mdaser/pine64/u-boot/README.md

 U-boot is able to boot from a TFTP server.

-It loads the various file from the server to a specific RAM address.
+It loads the various files from the server to a specific RAM address.
 Any further steps are similar to booting from SD card.

 If loading from the server fails, u-boot will enter the command prompt.

-For a complete setup install a dhcp and a tftp server on your development PC:
+For a complete setup install a dhcp and a tftp server on your development PC, e.g.:

 * tftpd-hpa - TFTP server
 * isc-dhcp-server - DHCP server